 The people behind Life, Hope & Truth are observing the last four festivals found in the Bible.
 Do you know about these feasts—and what they mean?

 Life, Hope & Truth is not just a website.
 It represents people—from all over the world.
 Collectively, we are called the Church of God, a Worldwide Association.
 As you have probably figured out by reading our content, we are quite a bit different from other churches and religious organizations.

 One of the key differences is our observance of the biblical festivals found in Leviticus 23.
-These feasts take place in the spring, early summer and fall of the year in the northern hemisphere.
+These feasts take place in the spring, early summer and autumn of the year in the northern hemisphere.

 In just a few days, our staff here in McKinney, Texas, and our members around the world will be leaving their homes for over a week and observing the last two of those annual festivals: the Feast of Tabernacles and the Last Great Day.
 Over the next few weeks, you will not see much new content added to Life, Hope & Truth, but we will be back.